History of the Castle and the Family of Merode

 - The similarity of arms between the Royal House of Aragon and the House of Merode Carpania could also suggest a relationship.

 However, we can imagine that when the emperors had established their capital at Aix-la-Chapelle, they have brought citizens from all corners of their empire.
-An origin of Navarre or Aragon cannot totally be excluded.
+There is no exclusion of an origin of Navarre or Aragon.

 History of the Castle and the Family of Merode